hmalik88/Message-to-SHA-256-API-Giftcard-Algorithm/gift_card/README.md

 3. You can run the program with the following command: node giftcard.js prices.txt *price*, where *price* is a number amount.

 4. You may open up the prices.txt file to add/remove/edit items and prices to your liking.
+Please make sure to stick to the format that is already in there.

 ### Testing